 Everyone knows that daily balancing is a key safeguard for your practice’s finances, but there is very little information available to a dentist on how to do it properly.
 So here’s a recipe:

-- Which reports should be looked at?
+- Which reports should be scrutinized?
 Most software can produce a lot of different reports.
 Most software has a report specifically designed for day-end review.
-It may be called a “daily summary”, “day-end report” or “daysheet”, or it may have a different name in your software.
+It may be called a “daily summary”, “day-end report,” or “daysheet”, or it may have a different name in your software.
 For purposes of this discussion, I will refer to it as the “daysheet”.
-The daysheet will normally show procedures performed, fees associated with the procedures, payments received and adjustments made, as well as any deletions or corrections that were made.
-Normally at the bottom of the report are totals for each of these activities, plus a breakdown of the payments received by type (cash, check, credit card payment, third party deposit, etc).
-Most daysheets also show your accounts receivable balance at the beginning of the day, and the balance at the end of the day.
+The daysheet will normally show procedures performed, fees associated with the procedures, payments received, and adjustments made, as well as any deletions or corrections that were made.
+Normally at the bottom of the report are totals for each of these activities, plus a breakdown of the payments received by type (cash, check, credit card payment, third party deposit, etc.) Most daysheets also show your accounts receivable balance at the beginning of the day and the balance at the end of the day.
 If the daysheet from your practice management software is missing some of this information, you will need to print additional reports to ensure that you have everything listed in this paragraph.

-- There are reports that will isolate any one of these items in a single report.
-For example, most software will generate an adjustments report that only lists adjustments, or a production report that isolates procedures performed and fees billed.
-These reports have their uses, and allow you to review a specific type of transaction.
-However, for the day-end review that you are performing, I recommend that you to look at the daysheet, which allows you to see all of the activities undertaken for each patient today in a single report.
+- Some reports will isolate any one of these items in a single report.
+For example, most software will generate an adjustments report that only lists adjustments or a production report that isolates procedures performed and fees billed.
+These reports have their uses and allow you to review a specific type of transaction.
+However, for the day-end review that you are performing, I recommend that you look at the daysheet, which allows you to see all of the activities undertaken for each patient today in a single report.
 So for a patient who visited the practice for treatment, you can see what was billed, what was paid, and any adjustments or modifications that were made.
-This is preferable to, for example, looking at today’s adjustments on a separate report, which means that you will not have the context for the adjustments made.
-Put another way, a $200 adjustment on $1,600 of treatment means something quite different from the same $200 adjustment applied to a $250 treatment, and looking at an adjustments report simply will not give you that context, without cross referencing to other reports.
+This approach is preferable to, for example, looking at today’s adjustments on a separate report, which means that you will not have the context for the adjustments made.
+Put another way, a $200 adjustment on $1,600 of treatment means something quite different from the same $200 adjustment applied to a $250 treatment, and looking at an adjustments report simply will not give you that context, without cross-referencing it to other reports.
 The daysheet, if generated with the proper settings, will allow you to have all of the information needed for your daily review in a single report.

 - The daysheet and other reports from your practice management software used in this process need to be printed by you, your spouse, or an external person like a bookkeeper or accountant.
-You should never rely on a staff member to generate the reports used for reconciliation, because doing so opens the possibility of “selective reporting” where certain activities are excluded from the report.
-If this is done, you will think that report you are using summarizes the entire practice, when it does not.
+You should never rely on a staff member to generate the reports used for reconciliation.
+Doing so creates the possibility of “selective reporting” where certain activities are excluded from the report.
+If this is done, you will think that report you are using summarizes the entire practice when it does not.

-- I love the approach taken by a friend of mine, Sandy Baird, who is a practice management consultant based in Tennessee.
-Sandy says that the day-end routine needs to be a team concept, and that team members other than the practice owner also have roles.
-For example, Sandy suggests that each associated dentist, assistant and hygienist needs to print a production report for their own activities, compare it with their schedule and ensure that correct fees and procedures were applied, and that work performed was coded to the correct provider.
-This is not a substitute for the owner’s review of the practice, but increases the chances of finding inaccuracies.
+- I love the approach taken by a friend of mine, Sandy Baird, a practice management consultant based in Tennessee.
+Sandy says that the day-end routine needs to be a team concept and that team members other than the practice owner also have roles.
+For example, Sandy suggests that each associated dentist, assistant, and hygienist needs to print a production report for their own activities, compare it with their schedule and ensure that correct fees and procedures were applied and that work performed was coded to the correct provider.
+This activity is not a substitute for the owner’s review of the practice but increases the chances of finding inaccuracies.